 Even if you know how to save for one kid’s college, the process can be burdensome.
 When you add siblings to the mix, the task becomes progressively harder to accomplish.

 If you’ve figured out a monthly contribution amount within your budget but don’t see a clear path to your long-term savings goal, consider other ways to grow the funds.

 One popular strategy is to ask family members and friends for 529 plan donations on birthdays.
 You might ask your kids’ grandparents to contribute more often if they’re financially able.
 Gift of College is one way for family and friends to get involved.

 Year-end tax refunds, employer bonuses, and other windfalls could also be contributed to meet your long-term goals.

-All of your savings to this point will be captured by the FAFSA and will affect your Expected Family Contribution (EFC) — the amount of money you’ll pay for college out of pocket.
+All of your savings to this point will be captured by the FAFSA and will affect your EFC — the amount of money you’ll pay for college out of pocket.

 Thankfully, the FAFSA will give you a break for having a larger family and for having multiple kids in college.

-The CSS Profile, used primarily by private colleges, may be less accommodating.
-According to Goal Investor, you could be responsible for about 60% of your EFC for each child attending college at the same time.
+- CSS Profile: Used primarily by private colleges, it may be less accommodating than the FAFSA.
+According to Goal Investor, your EFC could be decreased by about a third for each college student in the family.